 |Politics - average age of first-term (US) president||55|

-When researchers looked in more detail at these findings, they found that expert-level performance in established fields requires 10-30 years of focused practice.5 K. Anders Ericsson, the leader of this field of research who has been working on it for over 30 years, said:
+When researchers looked in more detail at these findings, they found that expert-level performance in established fields usually requires 10 to 30 years of focused practice.4 K. Anders Ericsson, a leader in this field of research, said after 30 years of research:

 I have never found a convincing case for anyone developing extraordinary abilities without intense, extended practice.